 For mobile devices, Blade has a Shadow app that you have to install to get up and running.
 Just like gaming on a PC at home, you can hook up a DualShock 4, Xbox One, or other wired controllers that are compatible with your devices.

 Yes, Shadow is quite pricey.
-You could buy an Xbox One or PS4 for less than the yearly cost of Shadow.
+You could buy an Xbox One or PS4 for less than the yearly cost of the base Shadow tier.
 However, it would take multiple years of subscribing to equal the price of the gaming rig Shadow lets you use virtually.

-Like Nvidia GeForce Now, Shadow’s price doesn’t factor in that you have to buy the games as well.
-And once you stop subscribing, you will theoretically have digital games without a PC capable of playing them.
-If you’re interested in game streaming, Shadow might be right for you.
-We recommend checking out the trial first before pulling the trigger on a monthly/yearly plan.
+Similar to Nvidia GeForce Now, Shadow’s cost doesn’t consider the fact that you also have to purchase the games.
+And after you cancel your subscription, you will probably own digital games without a PC that can effectively play them.
+If you’re curious about game streaming and want to get involved, Shadow might be a good option for you.
+We suggest considering the trial first before making the final decision to pay for a monthly/yearly plan.